alicealys/h2-survival-mod/README.md

   __**Do NOT download the repository as ZIP, that won't work, make sure you download the LATEST RELEASE**__
 * Launch the game and press on the **MODS** button and load `SURVIVAL`, enjoy

+## Updating the mod
+To update the mod delete your current mod folder and re-download it, this process will **NOT** reset your stats.

 ## Install extra maps
 ### Map download links
  * **MWR**: